jednano/blink/README.md

 ### Gulp plugin

-Blink is, itself, a gulp plugin.
+Blink exposes a plugin method, which is, itself, a gulp plugin.
 As with any gulp plugin, files can be piped to other [gulp plugins](http://gulpjs.com/plugins/) before being written to their final destination.
 Blink supports [vinyl](https://github.com/wearefractal/vinyl) files in buffer mode only (streams not supported).

 ```js
 var blink = require('blink');